 A History of Leadership

-Today, Age Wave is a joint partnership between Senior Connections, The Capital Area Agency on Aging and the VCU Department of Gerontology, part of the School of Allied Health Professions.
+Today, Longevity Project is a joint partnership between Senior Connections, The Capital Area Agency on Aging and the VCU Department of Gerontology, part of the School of Allied Health Professions.
 But back in 2009, the coalition began right here at United Way of Greater Richmond & Petersburg.

 “United Way wanted to bring together the various organizations that contribute to the well-being of older adults and caregivers,” said Dr. Thelma Watson, Executive Director of Senior Connections.
 “They wanted to understand the range of services that were available to the community.”

 Together with organizations like Senior Connections, ChamberRVA, Richmond Regional Planning District Commission and the Older Dominion Partnership, United Way hosted a forum on livable communities at the Greater Richmond Convention Center.

 “We were really focused on how to make our communities livable for people of all ages—how to support entire families,” said Dr. Watson.
 “Families are providing the majority of care for older adults, so it makes sense for them to be aware of and take advantage of services available.
 Effective solutions should be multigenerational.”